 You must be a student in good standing at your home institution, have either an English proficiency test score or transcripts showing some English language coursework completed, and hold or be eligible to attain a B1/B2 U.S. tourist visa (or visa waiver) allowing you to stay in the USA during the program.

-- Complete the application form and submit to your home institution’s international program coordinator or directly to the Program Director at Northwest Christian University (March 15)
+- Complete the application form and submit to your home institution’s international program coordinator or directly to the Program Director at Bushnell University (March 15)

-- Make Program Fee payment to your home institution or directly to Northwest Christian University – email the Program Director for details(April 15)
+- Make Program Fee payment to your home institution or directly to Bushnell University – email the Program Director for details(April 15)

 - Receive ‘Letter of Acceptance’ (upon receipt of Fee payment or confirmation from your home institution)